jitsi/handbook/docs/dev-guide/iframe.md

     * **onload**: The handler for the IFrame onload event.

-    * **invitees**: An array of objects containing information about new participants who will be invited to the call.
+    * **invitees**: An array of objects containing information about new participants who are invited to the call.

-    * **devices**: A map containing information about the initial devices that will be used in the call.
+    * **devices**: A map containing information about the initial devices that are used in the call.

     * **userInfo**: The JS object containing information about the participant opening the meeting (e.g.,email).